Skip to Content

 New Hampshire Red Chicken

 The New Hampshire Red chicken, a breed of Gallus gallus domesticus, was developed from the Rhode Island Red in the early 20th century in the United States.
-Characterized by its early maturity and fast growth, it is known for a meaty carcass and a more triangular body shape.
+Characterized by its early maturity and fast growth, it is known for its meaty carcass and a more triangular body shape.
 This breed has a deep, broad body, appearing large and plump with feathering predominantly in a lighter shade of red.
-New Hampshire Reds are hardy birds, adapting well to different environments and are often praised for their good egg production.
+New Hampshire Reds are hardy birds, adapting well to different environments, and are often praised for their good egg production.

 Nicobar Pigeon